Equipment

 Humidifier

-A humidifier will add some heat and moisture to the air that you breathe and can make the BiLevel therapy more comfortable and tolerable.
+A humidifier will add some heat and moisture to the air that you breathe and can make therapy more comfortable and tolerable.

 Warning